 On the 8th of March 1913, the day after the attack on John Redmond’s statue, Georgina Manning was brought before Magistrate MacInerney at the Police Courts.
 A frequent nemesis for the Suffragists, MacInerney had sat through a busy few weeks.
 Manning’s was only one of several militant acts undertaken that month which included the breaking of glass at the United Irish League and at the home of Redmond’s deputy, John Dillon MP, the daubing of Votes for Women slogans on a post box at Northumberland Road and on the hall doors of two other MPs ( Haviland Burke and Swifte MacNeill.)

-Manning was fined 20 shillings plus 5 shillings for the repair of the bust.
+Manning was fined 20 shillings in addition to 5 shillings for repairs of the bust.
 A furious Michael Lawlor, the sculptor, failed to appreciate the gesture of protest in spite of his impeccable Fenian connections (which he enjoyed boasting of).
 He made it known that he intended seeking compensation of 50 guineas.
 If John Redmond held any opinion on the controversy it was never recorded.

 Manning was given a week to pay or face a prison sentence.
 The papers stated that she would not pay and so prison was looming.
 What might have happened to her life had she crossed this rubicon is open to speculation.
 But circumstances intervened when Manning’s older sister, Elizabeth, died at their home a few days later.
 (Georgina was witness to her death.)
 The loss of her sister seemed to shake her resolve and instead she reluctantly paid the fine and the case was dropped.